 Combining the real-time enjoyment of radio with the in-depth research, production value, and episodic “what happens next?” suspense and thrills of a TV show, podcasts have exploded in popularity in recent years.
-The best podcasts are especially great for educational purposes, as their easygoing, convivial format is highly accessible for all kinds of listeners, making them an excellent tool for learning about the world of science.
+The best podcasts are especially well-suited for educational purposes, as their easygoing, convivial format is highly accessible for all kinds of listeners, making them an excellent tool for learning about the world of science.

-Whether you’re interested in the cosmos, physics, medicine, or climate change, there’s a science podcast for all those and beyond, ranging from in-depth, immersive series that focus on singular issues, to humorous, fun series where you can learn a bit about a lot of different things.
-Ranging from the skies to our own bodies, these are the best podcasts out there about science and space.
+Whether you’re interested in the cosmos, physics, medicine, or climate change, there’s a science podcast out there for all those and beyond, ranging from in-depth, immersive series that focus on singular issues, to humorous, fun series where you can learn a bit about a lot of different things.
+Ranging from the skies to our own bodies, these are the best science podcasts you can start listening to.